Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 17.3 Ongoing

-- Tracking Nutanix AOS and Prism Central API releases; parser updates for any response schema changes in v4 endpoints
+- Tracking Nutanix AOS and Prism Central API releases

-- Continuous regression testing against Nutanix Community Edition lab environment
+- Continuous regression testing against the Nutanix Community Edition lab environment

-- Performance optimisations for very large VMs (> 4 TiB single disk) and high-disk-count VMs (> 16 disks)
+- Performance optimisations for very large VMs (> 4 TiB on a single disk)

 18. Conclusion

-The PodHeitor Nutanix AHV Backup Plugin for Bacula represents a significant step forward for the open-source backup ecosystem.
-It brings production-grade Nutanix AHV protection — including CBT-based incrementals, multi-cluster support, cross-vendor restore, and a complete DR replication and failover stack — into the reach of any organisation running Bacula Community Edition, without requiring a full commercial backup platform migration or Bacula Enterprise licensing.
+The PodHeitor Nutanix AHV Backup Plugin for Bacula represents a significant advance for the open-source backup ecosystem.
+It brings production-grade Nutanix AHV protection — including CBT-based incrementals, multi-cluster support, cross-vendor restore, and a full DR replication and failover stack — within reach of any organisation running PodHeitor Backup Edition, without requiring a full migration to a commercial backup platform.

-The plugin’s architecture — pure Rust on both sides of the metaplugin boundary, RAII-safe resource cleanup, PTCOMM subprocess isolation, and a phase-gated engineering discipline with 50+ automated tests — makes it a reliable foundation for mission-critical backup workflows.
-The standalone health-check verb, per-VM systemd DR templates, and structured I-packet logging give operations teams the visibility and control they need to maintain a defensible backup posture.
+The plugin’s architecture — built in Rust with native memory safety and no GC pauses, subprocess isolation, and over 50 automated tests — makes it a reliable foundation for mission-critical backup workflows.
+The standalone health-check verb, per-VM DR systemd templates, and structured logging give operations teams the visibility and control needed to maintain a defensible backup posture.

-For organisations facing commercial backup platform renewals — particularly those evaluating Veeam, Commvault, or NetBackup for Nutanix AHV — the PodHeitor plugin offers a head-to-head alternative at 50% or more savings, with a feature set tailored specifically to the Nutanix platform rather than bolted onto a generic hypervisor abstraction layer.
+For organisations facing renewals of commercial backup platforms — particularly those evaluating Veeam, Commvault, or NetBackup for Nutanix AHV — the PodHeitor plugin offers a comparable alternative at 50% or more savings, with a feature set tailored specifically to the Nutanix platform.

 19. Contact information